 - Very few coffee manufacturers sell completely biodegradable capsules, with producers like Caffe Vergnano developing their own environmentally friendly capsules.

-Your disposal options for these objects completely depend on the manufacturer.
-For example, those with fully biodegradable or compostable pods can be put in compost bins and used to help fertilise gardens later.
-On the other hand, those with non-recyclable capsules may be better served by simply binning the capsules.
+Coffee pod recycling and disposal options completely depend on the manufacturer.
+Those with fully biodegradable or compostable pods can put them in compost bins to help fertilise gardens later.
+Non-recyclable capsules may have to be binned alongside your general waste unfortunately.

-If you have any questions about the specific brand of capsules that you use, you should get in touch with the manufacturer and ask them about responsible disposal of their products.
-They will often be happy to let you know the best way to dispose of their coffee pods and capsules.
+If you have any questions about the specific brand of capsules you use, contact the manufacturer and ask them about responsible disposal of their products.
+They’ll often be happy to let you know the best way to dispose of their coffee pods and capsules.